totemorg/totem/README.md

 	paths	: {  // paths to various things
 		... },

-	site	: {  // vars and functions assessible to jade skins ... },
+	site	: {  // vars and methods assessible to jade skins ... },

-	prettyError(err)	: format an error message,
 	stop() 		: stop the service,
 	thread(cb) 	: provide sql connection to cb(sql),